Sales tax holidays come with a few surprises

 Florida, for example, has two sales tax holidays: one in June with a focus on disaster preparedness, and one in August with a focus on back-to-school shopping.
-For seven days in June (June 1-7), you can spend up to $750 on a generator and up to $50 on other supplies without having to pay sales tax.
-And for three days in August (Aug.
-3-5), you can spend up to $60 per clothing item and $15 per item on school supplies, all free of sales tax.
+For seven days across May and June (May 31 - June 6), you can spend up to $750 on a generator and up to $50 on other supplies without having to pay sales tax.
+And for 5 days in August (Aug.
+2-6), you can spend up to $60 per clothing item, $15 per item on school supplies and up to $1,000 on computers — all free of sales tax.

 Does my state offer a sales tax holiday?